davco98/startupunidos/README.md

 ### Design

 The theme is designed in [Figma](https://www.figma.com/file/AlYr03vh4dVimwYwQkTdf6/Twenty-Twenty-Four?type=design&t=C79166eDp3vX7OOD-6).
-You can contribute by designing one of the [patterns](https://github.com/WordPress/twentytwentyfour/issues?q=is%3Aissue+is%3Aopen+label%3A%22%5BComponent%5D+Block+Patterns%22) planned for Twenty Twenty-Four.
+You can contribute by designing one of the [patterns](https://github.com/WordPress/twentytwentyfour/issues?q=is%3Aissue+is%3Aopen+label%3A%22%5BComponent%5D+Block+Patterns%22) planned for Startup Unidos Master.

 As a default WordPress theme, it is important to leverage the existing design system wherever possible.
 That is the font sizes, [color palette choices](https://github.com/WordPress/twentytwentyfour/pull/106), and [spacing presets](https://github.com/WordPress/twentytwentyfour/pull/102).
 All patterns and templates will leverage this systems extensively.